 Required Credit Hours for a Minor in Political Science: 18

-The department also offers a minor for students with an interest in politics.
-In addition, it participates in the interdisciplinary minors in black studies, Chinese/Japanese studies, classical studies, environmental studies, gerontology, international studies, Latino and Latin American studies, public administration, Southeast Asian studies, urban studies, women’s studies, and community leadership & civic engagement.
+The department offers a minor for students with an interest in politics.
+In addition, we participate in the interdisciplinary minors in black studies, Chinese/Japanese studies, classical studies, environmental studies, gerontology, international studies, Latino and Latin American studies, public administration, Southeast Asian studies, urban studies, women’s studies, and community leadership & civic engagement.

-The political science major prepares some students for advanced degree work.
-The Department offers three graduate degree programs: Master of Arts (M.A.) in Political Science, Master of Public Administration (M.P.A.), and Doctor of Philosophy (Ph.D.) in Political Science.
+A political science degree from NIU prepares some students for advanced degree work.
+The Department offers two graduate degree programs: Master of Arts (M.A.) in Political Science and Doctor of Philosophy (Ph.D.) in Political Science.